 - Knife

-In a bowl, place the ground meat, add the breadcrumbs, egg, salt, pepper, and start mixing with a spoon.
-When it is quite homogeneous, knead with your hands until you obtain a well-combined mixture.
+In a bowl, place the ground meat, add the breadcrumbs, egg, salt, and pepper, and start mixing with a spoon.
+Once it’s fairly homogeneous, knead with your hands until you get a well-blended mixture.

-Spread a sheet of parchment paper on the work surface, sprinkle with some breadcrumbs and place the meat on top, cover with another sheet of parchment paper, and roll it out with a rolling pin to about 1/4 inch thickness, keeping the shape as rectangular as possible.
+Spread a sheet of parchment paper on the work surface, sprinkle some breadcrumbs, and place the meat on top.
+Cover with another sheet of parchment paper and roll it out with a rolling pin to about 1/5 inch thickness, keeping it as rectangular as possible.

-Remove the top sheet of parchment paper and place the sliced ham and finely chopped cheese on the meat.
+Remove the top sheet of parchment paper and place the cooked ham slices and finely chopped cheese on top of the meat.

-With the help of the parchment paper underneath, roll it starting from the short side to form a uniform log, then wrap the meat roll with a clean sheet of parchment paper and over it with plastic wrap to tighten and seal it to keep its shape, then place in the fridge to rest for at least 2 hours.
+Using the parchment paper underneath, roll from the short side to form a uniform log.
+Then wrap the meat roll with a clean parchment paper sheet and plastic wrap tightly to seal it and keep its shape.
+Place it in the fridge to rest for at least 2 hours.

-After resting in the fridge, take the meat roll, remove the plastic wrap and parchment paper and use a sharp knife to cut 8/9 pinwheels about 3/4 inch thick, then place them on a baking pan lined with parchment paper and drizzle with a bit of oil.
+After resting in the fridge, take out the meat roll, remove the plastic wrap and parchment paper, and with a sharp knife, cut 8/9 pinwheels about 3/4 inch thick.
+Place them on a baking tray lined with parchment paper and drizzle with olive oil.

 STUFFED MEAT PINWHEELS before cooking

-Preheat the oven to 480°F, and once hot, bake and cook for 25 minutes, turning once halfway through, remove the stuffed meat pinwheels from the oven and serve hot!
+Preheat the oven to 482°F and once hot, bake for 25 minutes, turning once halfway through cooking.
+Remove the stuffed meat pinwheels from the oven and serve them hot!

 STUFFED MEAT PINWHEELS tasty and cheesy!